-- 1. The auditors' report expresses an unmodified opinion on the financial statements of the Southwest Louisiana AIDS Council. - 2.
-There were no significant deficiencies in internal control required to be disclosed by Government Auditing Standards issued by the Comptroller General of the United States. - 3.
+- 1. The auditors' report expresses an unmodified opinion on the financial statements of the Southwest Louisiana AIDS Council. - 2 There were no significant deficiencies in internal control required to be disclosed by Government Auditing Standards issued by the Comptroller General of the United States. - 3.
 There were no material weaknesses in internal control required to be disclosed by Government Auditing Standards issued by the Comptroller General of the United States. - 4.
 There were no instances of noncompliance considered material, as defined by the Government Auditing Standards, to the financial statements. - 5.
-There were no significant deficiencies in internal control over major federal award programs required to be disclosed by the Uniform Guidance. - 6.
-The auditors' report on compliance for the major federal award programs for the Southwest Louisiana AIDS Council expresses an unmodified opinion on all major federal programs. - 7.
-The audit disclosed no findings required to be reported in accordance with the Uniform Guidance. - 8.
-The programs tested as a major program included: - Coordinated Services and Access to Research for Women, Infants, Children and Youth -CFDA 93.153 - Grants to Provide Outpatient Early Intervention Services with Respect to HIV Disease -CFDA 93.918 - Grants to Provide HIV Formula Grants CFDA 93.917 - 9.
-The threshold for distinguishing Type A and B programs was \$750,000. - 10.
-The Southwest Louisiana AIDS Council was determined to be a low risk auditee as defined by Uniform Guidance.
+There were no significant deficiencies in internal control over major federal award programs required to be disclosed by the Umform Guidance. - 6 The auditors' report on compliance for the major federal award programs for the Southwest Louisiana AIDS Council expresses an unmodified opinion on all major federal programs. - 7 The audit disclosed no findings required to be reported in accordance with the Uniform Guidance. - 8.
+The programs tested as a major program included: - Grants to Provide HIV Formula Grants CFDA 93.917 - Housing Opportunities for Persons with AIDS CFDA 14.241 - 9 The threshold for distinguishing Type A and B programs was \$750,000. - 10.
+The Southwest Louisiana AIDS Council was determined to be a high risk auditee as defined by Uniform Guidance.